MMuthukrishna/blog/content/posts/dag-workflow-using-aws-step.md

 ![actual_state_machine](/image/dag-workflow-using-aws-step/actual_state_machine.png)

-where were are just replacing the Pass State with an Aggregate Task Map State.
+where the Pass State is replaced with an Aggregate Task Map State.